Largest and heaviest animals: Reptiles (Reptilia)

 The largest living reptile, a representative of the order Crocodilia, is the saltwater crocodile (Crocodylus porosus) of Southern Asia and Australia, with adult males being typically 3.9–5.5 m long.
 The largest confirmed saltwater crocodile on record was 6.32 m long, and weighed about 1,360 kg.
 Unconfirmed reports of much larger crocodiles exist, but examinations of incomplete remains have never suggested a length greater than 7 m.
 Also, a living specimen estimated at 7 m and 2,000 kg has been accepted by the Guinness Book of World Records.
 However, due to the difficulty of trapping and measuring a very large living crocodile, the accuracy of these dimensions has yet to be verified.
 A specimen named Lolong caught alive in the Philippines in 2011 (died February 2013) was found to have measured 6.17 m in length.

 The Komodo dragon (Varanus komodoensis), also known as the "Komodo monitor", is a large species of lizard found in the Indonesian islands of Komodo, Rinca, Flores, Gili Motang, Nusa kode and Padar.
 A member of the monitor lizard family (Varanidae), it is the largest living species of lizard, growing to a maximum length of more than 3 m in rare cases and weighing up to approximately 166 kg.

+Nevertheless, current extant reptiles are still dwarfed by their prehistoric ancestors.
+The largest non-dinosaurian terrestrial reptile to have ever lived were crocodilomorphs such as Deinosuchus, Sarcosuchus and Purussaurus, each have weight varying between 5–10 metric tons.
+The largest snake to have ever lived was Titanoboa which could grow up to 12.8–14.3 m and weigh up to 730–1,135 kg.
+Prehistoric marine reptiles from the Mesozoic were even larger.
+Archelon was the largest testudines, being around 4.6 m long from head to tail and 2.2–3.2 MT in weight.
+Mosasaurus hoffmanni was the largest squamate lizard to have ever lived, with a length of 11 m and a body mass of 10 MT However, the largest reptiles were the shastasaurids, specifically Ichthyotitan, which approached lengths rivalling to exceeding those of a blue whale, at around 26–35 m in length.